 The plot of this book is quite simple.

 An epic saga of one Pilot-Major John Blackthorne, and his integration into the struggles and strife of feudal Japan.
 Both entertaining and incisive, “Shōgun” is a stunningly dramatic re-creation of a very different world.
 Starting with his shipwreck on this most alien of shores, the novel charts Blackthorne’s rise from the status of reviled foreigner up to the heights of trusted advisor and eventually, Samurai.
 All as civil war looms over the fragile country.Amazon.co.uk

 I read a half of a book and then paused the process of reading.
 I absolutely hated the way Clavell describes Japan!
 I wasn’t able to accept the way Blackthorne thought about people and his own place in their lives.
 As an old passionate Japanese lover, I refused to accept his point of view.
 Barbarians, eh.
 While the plot revealed and protagonist lived in the Japanese society, his thoughts dramatically changed.
 He has become a half Japanese too, found his true love.

 Love story.
 Too intense and dramatical.
 Even for me!
 I cried a lot, really.
 800 pages of love and inevitable end.
-It hit me harder that the death of Jack Dawson it the “Titanic” movie.
+It hit me harder than the death of Jack Dawson in the “Titanic” movie.
 To be honest, it’s the most tragic love story I’ve ever read in years!